myseq/httpver_scan/README.md

 This is a tool (written in Python) to perform quick scan on HTTP server.

 It's features include:
+ - show HTTP version
- - showing HTTP version and server headers
+ - show HTTP server and version
+ - show the elapsed time for individual site
+ - show the total and real time taken
  - can scan spcific URL
  - can scan a list of sites from an input file
  - allow to follow [301] redirection